By Abby Vinas

-So how is one supposed to know which to use or why exactly these two ingredients are often used in acne treatment?
+So how do you know which to use or why exactly these two ingredients are often used in acne treatment?

 For decades dermatologists and skin care professionals have prescribed salicylic acid for acne treatment and other skin conditions.
 Salicylic acid, known medically as ortho-hydroxybenzoic acid, is the primary ingredient in aspirin and was originally made out of a complex carbohydrate found in the bark of willow trees.
-It's also a main ingredient in BioClarity's skin care regimen.
+It's also a main ingredient in our 3-step Clear Skin Routine.
 It has been proven to be a useful pain reliever and was for many years considered a vitamin, given the moniker Vitamin S.

 These days, salicylic acid is one of the most important components when it comes to effective acne treatment, for a variety of reasons.

 Medicinal use of salicylic acid was first documented back in 500 BC by the Ancient Greeks, but it wasn’t until recent centuries that its properties for skin care were studied.
 A man named Johann Buchner first distilled salicin from willow bark, and in 1829 French chemist Henri LaRoux perfected this extraction.
 Raffaele Piria then discovered a methodology of converting this extract into a chemical which becomes salicylic acid when oxidized.
 It wasn’t until the 1900s that scientists truly began to dig in depth to the properties of salicylic acid as an acne treatment.
 Today, salicylic acid is one of the most popular acne treatment solutions for those suffering from mild to moderate acne.

 Clearer skin in as little as two weeks.